MadsJJ/Cookbook/cookbook/docs/release3/README.md

 By adhering to these work habits and following our structured workflow, we've achieved a harmonious and productive work environment.
 This approach allows us to maintain focus, collaboration, and motivation, ultimately contributing to our success as a team.

 ### Documentation
 We have written documentation for every release.
 Each release contains a README.md file.
 The README files contains a description of changes, and what we have done during that release.
 We have also written userstories for the functionalities, and added pictures of prototypes.
-We could also have added a the description of any problems or things that did not go well in the README.md files.
+We could also have added any problems we had or things that did not go so well in the README.md files.

 ### Quality assurance
 The group got better at reading through each others code during the final release.
 This should have been done from the beginning to ensure better code quality.
-We are happy with the help we got from using **Jacoco**, **Spotbugs** and **Chechstyle**.
+We are happy with the help we got from using **Jacoco**, **Spotbugs** and **Checkstyle**.
 This is something we actively used from the beginning.
 ## Conclusion
-The project has made all group members gain a lot of experiance, developed our team-managment and new personal skills.
+The project has made all group members gain a lot of experience, developed our team-management and new personal skills.